gicentre/elm-vegalite/docs/changeNotes.md

 - Add `pRepeatDatum` for use with position offsets and repeated encoding of multiple data fields (VL 5.2).

+### V4.1 Other Changes

+- Added examples to gallery and tests.

 ---

 ## V3.1.1 ➡ V4.0.0